 We know that an idol is nothing at all in the world and that there is no God but one.
 For even if there are so-called gods, whether in heaven or on earth (as indeed there are many "gods" and many "lords"), yet for us there is but one God, the Father, from whom all things came and for whom we live; and there is but one Lord, Jesus Christ, through whom all things came and through whom we live.
 (1 Corinthians 8:4-6)

-A religious person may speak eloquently about their “lords” and their “gods” – aspects may seem similar to the Living God, yet they are not speaking of the God who has made Jesus Christ the point of contact.
-They are speaking about something else – not the Father, Son and Holy Spirit.
-For more on this see my posts on Allah is an idol.
+- A religious person may speak eloquently about their "lords" and their "gods" - aspects may seem similar to the Living God, yet they are not speaking of the God who has made Jesus Christ the point of contact.
+They are speaking about something else - not the Father, Son and Holy Spirit.
+For more on this see my posts on Allah.

 It is instructive that none of the prophets ever speak with Assyrians, Moabites, Baal worshippers etc and say "Yeah, Yahweh - He's like a cross between Asherah and Baal - but, like, bigger."
 Or "Of course you know El Elyon through the primitive religious spark latent within you.
 But let me now introduce to you the Son of the Most High, His name is Yahweh.
 If you like Elyon, you'll love the LORD!"
 Yet how many Christian apologists function with just this kind of methodology.
 Anyway, mustn't get side tracked...